"Don't worry, Sam. I promise I won't trade you for smokes."

 Sound-Only Death: After the guard's arm is caught in the door, we hear him screaming, "No, no...No!"
-But the camera pans back towards Randall's cell who is straining to see what is going on, but neither Randall or the viewers see the ghost's attack.
+The camera pans back towards Randall's cell, who is straining to see what is going on, but neither Randall nor the viewers see the ghost's attack.

 Speak In Unison: While Sam and Dean are arguing, they finally notice Deacon.

 Stopped Clock: Before the ghost appears.
 The clock stops a few seconds after 10:00 PM in the teaser.
 While Lucas and Dean are in solitary, the clock stops about 25 seconds after 8:30 PM.
 In the infirmary, the clock stops a couple of seconds after 8:45 PM.
 In the bathroom, the clock stops at 49 seconds after 8:32 PM.